srogers2112/spark-yarn-hadoop-cluster-vagrant/README.md

 ============================

 # 1. Introduction
-#### Vagrant project to spin up a cluster of 4 nodes with 64-bit CentOS6.5 Linux virtual machines with Hadoop v2.6.0, Spark v1.6.1. and Hive v1.2.1
+#### Vagrant project to spin up a cluster of 4 nodes with 64-bit CentOS6.5 Linux virtual machines with Hadoop v2.6.5, Spark v2.2.0. (and Hive v1.2.1)

-This is suitable as a quick hands-on and develpoment cluster for playing on the hadoop stack.
+This is suitable as a quick hands-on and development cluster for playing on the hadoop stack.
 Memory Requirement: 16GB RAM.
 Tested on MacBook Pro with 16GB of RAM.